-Dr. Daniel Buchman is a Bioethicist and Independent Scientist in the Campbell Family Mental Health Research Institute at CAMH, based in Education.
+Dr. Daniel Buchman is a bioethicist and scientist in Education Research at CAMH.
 He is also an assistant professor in the Dalla Lana School of Public Health at the University of Toronto, a member of the University of Toronto Joint Centre for Bioethics, and an affiliate scientist in the Krembil Research Institute at the University Health Network.
-He is a Member of the Board of the Canadian Bioethics Society and is a Member of the Canadian Institutes of Health Research (CIHR) Standing Committee on Ethics.
+He is a member of the Board of the Canadian Bioethics Society and is a member of the Canadian Institutes of Health Research (CIHR) Standing Committee on Ethics.

 Areas of Research

 Dr. Buchman’s general research area explores ethical issues at the intersection of clinical practice and public health.
 His primary areas of research interest include ethical issues related to mental health, substance use, and chronic pain.
 Themes related to stigma, identity, moral responsibility, and compassion feature prominently in his work, and he has a longstanding teaching interest in empirical approaches to bioethics.
 Some of Dr Buchman’s currently funded projects explore stigma, chronic pain, and neurotechnologies; cannabis and corporate influences on mental health; ethics and opioids; and ethics of big data and artificial intelligence.

 View Dr. Buchman’s publications on Google Scholar.